Our Trip to the Mossy Cave Trailhead at Bryce Canyon

 The Mossy Cave trailhead is located off of UT-12.
 (About four miles southeast of the junction with UT-63.)
 The parking lot is located on the west side of the road.
 The parking lot isn’t huge, so you may have to wait for a parking space.
 For that reason, it’s a good idea to complete this trail in the early morning or in the evening if conditions allow.
 There is a pit toilet at the trailhead, but there are no water services.
 Be sure to pack enough water for your party.
 Also be careful when entering and exiting the parking lot, as cars drive fairly fast along the highway.

 Bryce Canyon was just one of our stops during our 3-week road trip to Utah and Arizona.
-You can read more about our trip highlights here!
+Be sure to read that post to find out our favorite stops!

 The Mossy Cave Trail follows along a stream and is incredibly picturesque.
 It’s also a very family-friendly trail.
 We took our toddler daughter with us and there were only a few places where we carried her or needed to hold her hand.
 (Always closely supervise young children when hiking.)
 Because it’s a short hike with a lot of interesting natural features, it will definitely capture children’s attention!